benjpac/playwright_playground/README.md

 await expect(await page.title()).toBe('Fusion | Fusion Docs');
 ```
 The assertion is retried until **page** returns 'Fusion | Fusion Docs', therefore **await page.title()** returns "Fusion | Fusion Docs" and passes without needing to retry the assertion.

+Realized I didn't understand the purpose of having a Base class with methods that already exist on the Page class built into Playwright, so I removed it.
+Initial thinking was that because getTitle() and navigate() methods were included in the example tests when installing Playwright that they must be a good idea / best practice.
+I'll believe it when I see it!